manastalukdar/manastalukdar.github.io/website/blog/2019/04/14/interviewing-software-engineers/readme.md

 - Asking them questions on a topic that most likely they have never worked on.
 The idea here is to foster a discussion and observe how effectively the candidate can catch on to something that may not be very familiar with.

 ## Sense of Ownership

+Candidate should exhibit a sense of ownership and pride over their work.
+They should feel passionate about the work they have previously done and will potentially do in their new workplace.
+Questions on their previous projects and scenario based behavioral questions are useful to get an idea.

 ## Tenacity